 - It is the participants responsibility if they have been in contact with a confirmed Covid-19 case to self-isolate as recommended by the government, current guidance for current guidance.

 - We have undertaken new protocols to mitigate the risks of Covid-19 at the Centre, but all participants (and guardians/bookers for those under 18) must take responsibility for the decision to take on the risk of attending.

 We recommend using public transport to get here.

 Sat nav post code SW18 5NW takes you to McCluskey's newsagents, on the corner of Revelstoke Road and Elsenham Street, just outside the park.

-There is a small pay-and-display car park by Revelstoke Road, but it is often full.
+There is a small car park by Revelstoke Road, but it is often full and parking charges apply.

 Free car parking is also available at the Wimbledon Park Road entrance (sat nav SW19 6PE).
 It is a slightly longer walk across the grass to the Watersports Centre.